-Opportunities, Challenges and Prospects
+Opportunities, Challenges, and Prospects

 Cultural barriers between Bangladesh and Church teachings do not appear to have limited the Church’s growth and development.
 The treatment and position of women in society may create some cultural challenges in Bangladeshi members understanding Church teachings on the roles and treatment of men and women.
-Islamic and Hindu holidays may interrupt future proselytism as in India and other nations Christians become a frequent target of persecution and violence.
-Development of self-reliance and economic skills among members and the population is challenging due to poor living conditions and literacy levels.
+Islamic and Hindu holidays may interrupt future proselytism as in India and other nations, where Christians become a frequent target of persecution and violence.
+Development of self-reliance and economic skills among members and the population is challenging due to poor living conditions and low literacy levels.
 Humanitarian projects aiming to address these challenges may assist in a greater establishment of the Church in the long term through establishing a positive reputation and providing service.

 Member Activity and Convert Retention

-Convert retention and member activity appear high, despite limited mission outreach.
+Convert retention and member activity appear moderate to high, despite limited mission outreach.
 Activity appears high at least in part due to growth mediated primarily by local members, lengthy periods of preparation of prospective converts, and the lack of pressure for converts to be baptized quickly by foreign missionaries.
 Foreign members and periodic missionary visits help to regulate the Church and provide training.